What is XD?

 XD is a symbol to indicate that a security is trading ex-dividend.

 The ex-dividend date is normally two business days before the record date.
-If you purchase a on or after its ex-dividend date, you not receive the next dividend payment.
+If you purchase a stock on or after its ex-dividend date, you will not receive the next dividend payment.
 Instead, the seller gets the dividend.
-If you purchase before the ex-dividend date, you get the dividend.
+If you purchase before the ex-dividend date, you will get the dividend.

 For example, let's say that on July 27, 2012, Company XYZ declares a dividend payable on September 10, 2012, to its shareholders.
 XYZ also announces that shareholders of record on the company's books on or before August 10, 2012, are entitled to the dividend.
-The would trade XD two business days before the record date.
-The consolidated ticker tape might show the as "XYZ/XD."
+The stock would trade XD two business days before the record date.
+The consolidated ticker tape might show the stock as 'XYZ/XD.'

-With a large , the price of a may move up by the dollar amount of the as the approaches and then fall by that amount after the .
+With a large dividend, the price of a stock may move up by the dollar amount of the dividend as the ex-dividend date approaches and then fall by that amount after the ex-dividend date.